 Walk Around the Tjörnin

-The Tjornin is Reykjavik’s front yard.
+The Tjornin is the city’s front yard.
 The lake is a beloved feature of the city and local’s call it the Reykjavíkurtjörn (Reykjavík’s Pond or the Reykjavik City Pond).
 Once an ocean lagoon, a barrier was erected closing the pond off from the sea and making it a body of fresh water.

 In the evenings you’ll see locals strolling around the lake, talking, or sitting on a bench and taking in the view.
 Reykjavik’s town hall sits at the western end of the Tjornin.
 It’s not uncommon to see city officials stepping out for fresh Icelandic air.